tishonator/TishCommerce/README.md

 ## Features
 - **No Database Required** – Products are stored in JSON files.
 - **Fast & Lightweight** – Built with Next.js and optimized for performance.
-- **Cart & Checkout** – LocalStorage cart + Stripe, PayPal, and Cash on Delivery checkout.
+- **Cart & Checkout** – LocalStorage cart with Stripe, PayPal (Standard + Express Checkout), and Cash on Delivery.
+- **PayPal Express Checkout** – Available directly from the cart page and product details page for a faster checkout experience.
 - **Newsletter Integration (MailChimp)** – Capture leads via a newsletter signup connected to your MailChimp list.
 - **Contact Form with Google reCAPTCHA v3** – Protects your inbox from spam while collecting user inquiries.
 - **Order Processing via Email (Resend)** – Uses Resend to send order notifications to admins and customers.